Saskatchewan Party: Elwin Hermanson (1998–2004)

 In April 1998, former Member of Parliament and Reform Party house leader Elwin Hermanson was elected the party's first leader.
 Hermanson defeated former Liberal MLA Gantefoer and political newcomer Yogi Huyghebaert for the position.
 Since Hermanson did not have a seat in the legislature, Krawetz remained as interim house Opposition leader.
 The new leader stated that while people "know I have the best interests of the agriculture industry and rural Saskatchewan at heart because that's where I still live", the new party was "not anti-urban."
 Hermanson declined to run in a 1998 Saskatoon by-election, instead waiting for the next general election to run for a seat.
 Under Hermanson, the party put forward an ambitious fiscal conservative platform, calling for major corporate and income tax cuts.
 These policies were joined by a number of controversial and social conservative policies, from a commitment to consider privatizing crown corporations to work-for-welfare policies and an end to public affirmative action.
+Limited attention was paid to federal-provincial relations, while proposing to Romanow and Melenchuck to act as a "united front" to exert pressure on agricultural issues.

 Hermanson led the fledgling party into its first election in 1999 on this platform.
 The party had a strong showing, narrowly edging out the NDP in the popular vote and sweeping rural districts across the province, demonstrating the growing cleavage between urban and rural areas; the party won only a single urban seat.
 Overall, the SP won 25 seats and reduced the NDP—which won 29—to a minority government.

 The party acknowledged the need to broaden its appeal to urban areas, and discussed moderating its social conservative image.
-It tabled or defeated motions at its annual conventions dealing with taxation of Indigenous residents and publicly-funded abortions.
+It tabled or defeated motions at its annual conventions dealing with taxation of Indigenous residents and publicly funded abortions.
 Ahead of the 2003 provincial election, the party again campaigned on a platform of tax reductions and decreased government involvement in the economy.
 However, it remained bogged down by questions about its conservatism and in particular its plans for crown corporations, with Hermanson continuing to state that he would be willing to entertain offers for them.
 The SP still led polling going into the election, and ultimately increased its seat count to 28.
 However, the NDP increased its share of the vote and won 30 seats, returning to a majority.
 The result was seen as a major letdown for the Saskatchewan Party, and Hermanson resigned as leader shortly afterward.